Where to take the TOEIC test in Canada.

 Where can I take the TOEIC test in Canada?

 Remember that you will need to check information for the TOEIC Speaking and Writing Tests and the Reading and Listening tests separately.
 Below are some examples of current locations where students can take the TOEIC test in Canada.
 These centers administer all 4 sections of the TOEIC test.
+You can for example take the TOEIC in Vancouver, in Toronto, in Montreal.

 Quebec: Montreal YMCA International Language School, 1440 Stanley St, Montreal